mobizt/FirebaseClient/resources/docs/storage.md

 **Params:**

 - `aClient` - The async client.
-- `parent` - The FirebaseStorage::Parent object included Storage bucket Id and object in its constructor.
+- `parent` - The FirebaseStorage::Parent object included Storage bucket Id, object and/or access token in its constructor.
 - `file` - The filesystem data (file_config_data) obtained from FileConfig class object.

 **Returns:**